 * * * * *

-Manufacturers applying for additional flexibility allowances must do so in writing to the Chief of the Mobile Source Operations Division, or designee, prior to the earliest date in which the applying manufacturer would be in violation of Section 2423(b)(1).
+Manufacturers applying for additional flexibility allowances must do so in writing to the Chief of the Emissions Certification and Compliance Division, or designee, prior to the earliest date in which the applying manufacturer would be in violation of Section 2423(b)(1).
 All applications shall provide, at a minimum, the following information:

 * * * * *

 Notification and reporting requirements for using Tier 4 flexibility allowances.
-As a prerequisite to using any Tier 4 flexibility allowances, the equipment manufacturer shall notify the ARB of its intent to use such allowances.
+As a prerequisite to using any Tier 4 flexibility allowances, the equipment manufacturer shall notify CARB of its intent to use such allowances.
 The manufacturer shall also send an annual report after each year that flexibility allowances have been used to verify that the allowances claimed do not exceed the number of allowances permitted.

-Before flexibility provisions will be used, a written notice informing ARB of the manufacturer's intent to use flexibility allowances must be sent to the Chief of the Mobile Source Operations Division, or designee, containing the following information:
+Before flexibility provisions will be used, a written notice informing CARB of the manufacturer's intent to use flexibility allowances must be sent to the Chief of the Emissions Certification and Compliance Division, or designee, containing the following information:

 * * * * *

-For each year that Tier 4 flexibility allowances are used, the equipment manufacturer shall submit, by March 31 of the following year, a written report to the Chief of the Mobile Source Operations Division, or designee, documenting the utilization of those allowances.
+For each year that Tier 4 flexibility allowances are used, the equipment manufacturer shall submit, by March 31 of the following year, a written report to the Chief of the Emissions Certification and Compliance Division, or designee, documenting the utilization of those allowances.
 In the report, the manufacturer shall identify the total count of equipment sold by the manufacturer during the preceding year for each power category, based on actual U.S.-directed production information, and shall identify the flexibility allowances in each power category by reporting the percentages of U.S.-directed flexibility production, and, if available, California-directed production volumes, corresponding to the number of equipment in each power category.
 If the manufacturer(s) of the engine installed in the equipment has not already been identified as required in § 2423(d)(7)(A)4., the equipment manufacturer shall identify the name and address of this engine manufacturer(s) in the report.
 The report shall also identify the cumulative yearly totals and percentages for all flexibility allowances sold for each power category.
 Alternatively, the percentage figures may be omitted from the report if the report states that percent-of-production allowances were not used.

 * * * * *

 Import restrictions on the use of Tier 4 flexibility allowances.
 Foreign equipment manufacturers may only import equipment with exempted flexibility engines into California according to the stipulations in Section 1039.626 of the 2008-2010 Test Procedures or Part I-D of the 2011 and Later Test Procedures as applicable.
 These stipulations address the potential for abuse whereby individual importers could collectively import more flexibility allowances than permitted based on the foreign equipment manufacturer's total production for the United States market.
-The stipulations include acceptance by the foreign equipment manufacturer of random audits by the ARB or its representatives, and the posting of a monetary bond for each imported engine to cover the cost of any potential enforcement actions.
+The stipulations include acceptance by the foreign equipment manufacturer of random audits by CARB or its representatives, and the posting of a monetary bond for each imported engine to cover the cost of any potential enforcement actions.
 Foreign equipment manufacturers who comply with the stipulations will be eligible to receive the same flexibility allowances as domestic manufacturers.

 * * * * *